 3. Look over your shoulder

 Regularly look behind to see what is happening all around.
 Checking behind when moving into or away from the kerb; before you signal to manoeuvre; and at regular intervals whilst riding along enables you to create a snapshot in your head of road conditions at any particular moment; it also allows you to signal to other road users that you are part of the flow of traffic, not separate from it.

 Look well ahead for obstructions in the road, such as drains, potholes and parked vehicles so that you do not have to swerve suddenly to avoid them.
 Planning ahead helps you to be prepared for junctions, roundabouts and traffic lights.

 5. Get out of the gutter!

-Your road position should not be less than 1 metre from the kerb and should be even further out if it is not safe for a vehicle to pass.
-If someone does pass you inconsiderately, you have more room to get out of harm’s way.
+Make sure your road position is not too close to the kerb.
+You may need to ride further out from the kerb if it is not safe for a vehicle to pass.
+If someone does pass you inconsiderately, you then have more room to get out of harm’s way.

 Keeping away from the gutter will also enable drivers to see you and help you miss the drain covers and debris on the side of the road, too.
 Take extra care near road humps and other traffic-calming features that may direct you back into the kerb where drivers will attempt to squeeze past.